Lesson 6 of 7 - learn to parent (nurture) effectively

 Profile

 To judge whether the grandparents in your family are wounding or nurturing your young people, see which of these traits are true.
 Enter the initials of each living or dead grandparent above the columns on the right.
 If the senior is dead, describe their traits when alive.
 Use Yes, No, ?, or NA (not applicable).
-This is mot about blame, it's about discovery and awareness.
+This is not about blame, it's about discovery, awareness. and protection.

-For best results, get quiet and undistracted, and take your time filling out this profile.
-Option - jour-nal your thoughts and feelings as you do it.
+For best results, print this profile, get quiet and undistracted, and take your time filling it out.
+Option - journal your thoughts and feelings as you do this.
 Is your true Self guiding you now?
-If not, expect skewed re-sults.
+If not, expect distorted results.

 Grew up in a high-nurturance family